 Cirque du Soleil shows, to the point that the company's 25th anniversary book (2009) was a retrospective of costumes from all the shows over the years!
 Especially costume-riffic shows include Alegria, "O", and KA.

 Most productions of The Phantom of the Opera turn out like this (including the film), particularly during the "Masquerade" song.

 Virtually every Final Fantasy character, at least going by their original designs.

 In terms of on-screen Costume Porn, Final Fantasy XII probably takes the cake with Balthier's vest/cuirass alone.
 Every main character (and many side characters) has a substantial amount of intricate filigree and lace-like patterns in their outfits - even if they're supposed to be dirt-poor street rats.

-On that subject, Ayami Kojima's art for Symphony of the Night features some very detailed clothing.
+Ayami Kojima's art for Castlevania: Symphony of the Night features some very detailed clothing.
 Let's take Alucard for example.
 The inside of his coat (not his cape) has an extreme amount of detail.

 Dwarf Fortress allows you to create this trope through decoration, randomly determined between menacing spikes, hanging rings, encircling bands, and images, with no regard to practicality.
 Entirely described through text, no less.

 Artifacts have many diverse materials as decoration, usually covering all the above decorations.
 Some even have images of themselves on them.

 In Pokemon Diamond And Pearl, the outfits worn by Team Galactic are otherworldly and elaborate.
 Gym Leaders and other major bosses in general may also fall into this category.